- To learn about the importance of working together with families, colleagues, and supervisors to evaluate your practices and program.

 Planning involves thinking ahead about what you want to do and how you will do it.
 When planning for the purpose of evaluating your practices, you need to be thoughtful about the purpose of your evaluation.
 Being clear about the purpose of your evaluation will help drive the types of information you gather, the questions you ask, the way you time your gathering of information, and the individuals that will be involved in the process.
 Ultimately, the information you collect will enable you to make decisions about things that you are doing well and things that need to be changed or improved.

-For example, you may want to get feedback about how materials are used in your classroom, how experiences and activities involve and engage each infant or toddler in your classroom, how routines and events are carried out, or whether families in your classroom feel welcomed.
+For example, you may want to get feedback about how materials are used in your program, how experiences and activities involve and engage each school-age child and youth, how routines and events are carried out, or whether families in your program feel welcomed.
 You should work with your T&C or program director, as their support will be invaluable throughout this process.
 They can help you identify and clarify aspects of your practice that you may want to improve, make a plan to collect the information you need, and then use that information to improve your practices with children and families.
 Your T&C or program director can help you select the best ways to gather accurate information relevant to your question, and help you analyze that information to make informed next steps.
 For example, if you are interested in understanding whether families feel welcomed in your classroom, your T&C might suggest a small anonymous family survey, with well-crafted questions, and/or he/she may make a detailed observation of how families interact with you while dropping off or picking up their child.
 You can then review this information together and see what within this area of your practice is working well and identify strategies for improvement.

 Striving for Continuous Quality Improvement

-You should work with your T&Cs and program managers to improve your daily work with infants, toddlers, and families in your care.
+You should work with your T&Cs and program managers to improve your daily work with school-age children and families in your care.
 You should also collaborate with these program leaders to assist with any activities that are related to your program's quality improvement.
-Caregivers who are committed to consciously improving services to children, youth, and families should demonstrate an openness to learning new knowledge and skills.
+Staff members who are committed to consciously improving services to children, youth, and families should demonstrate an openness to learning new knowledge and skills.

 Continuous quality improvement entails: